What Is Spasticity?

 About the Intrathecal Baclofen Pump:

 An intrathecal baclofen pump is a device that delivers baclofen directly into the spinal canal.
-It is surgically placed under the skin of the abdominal region of the body.
+It is surgically placed under the skin of the abdomen.
 Attached to the pump is a tiny catheter that extends into the spinal canal.
-The catheter delivers baclofen to a specific area around the spinal cord—called the Intrathecal space—precisely where baclofen is needed to help reduce spasticity and improve comfort and function.
+The catheter delivers baclofen to a specific area around the spinal cord—called the intrathecal space—precisely where baclofen is needed to help reduce spasticity and improve comfort and functioning.

 The pump delivers baclofen continuously throughout the day and night.
 It can also be programmed to deliver different amounts of baclofen at different times.
-An external programmer uses telemetry to communicate with the pump and tell it how much baclofen to deliver.
+An external programming device is used to tell the pump how much baclofen to deliver.

 Surgery to replace the pump will be required before expiration of the pump’s battery, which lasts approximately seven years.
 We will help you track when this should be done.
 In most cases, this is a simpler surgery than the initial pump placement surgery: Only the pump is replaced; the catheter stays in place.